DanialArab/Docker/README.md

         docker push danialarab/react-app:3

-so this time because some of these layers already exist our push is super fast. now back to my repo on docker hub I do have two tags!
-Now that our image is on docker hub we can pull it on any machine that runs docker just like pulling any other image on the docker hub.
+so this time because some of these layers already exist my push is super fast. now back to my repo on docker hub I do have two tags!
+Now that my image is on docker hub I can pull it on any machine that runs docker just like pulling any other image on the docker hub.

 <a name="38"></a>
 ### Saving and loading Images

+What if I want to share my image with a colleague without going it through the docker hub?
+I can save it as a compressed file and then load it on another machine.

+        docker image save --help

+its help:

+        docker image save --help

+        Usage:  docker save [OPTIONS] IMAGE [IMAGE...]

+        Save one or more images to a tar archive (streamed to STDOUT by default)

+        Options:
+          -o, --output string   Write to a file, instead of STDOUT

+so

+        docker image save -o react-app.tar react-app:3 # saves my image react-app:3 to a compressed file named react-app.tar in the durrent directory

+after extracting the content of the compressed file we have several folders each of which represents a layer of our image, each folder/layer contains three files: a layer.tar, json, and VERSION file.
+In each filder, the file layer.tar contains all the files in the layer for example the layer for our app, for Linux, for node, and so on.

+We also have load command:

+        docker image load --help

+its help:

+        Usage:  docker image load [OPTIONS]

+        Load an image from a tar archive or STDIN

+        Options:
+          -i, --input string   Read from tar archive file, instead of STDIN -q, --quiet          Suppress the load output

+to demonstrate this let's remove the image with a tag 3 from my machine then load it:

+        docker images

+gives me:

+        REPOSITORY             TAG                  IMAGE ID       CREATED          SIZE
+        danialarab/react-app   3                    b2ec5490256a   36 minutes ago   301MB
+        react-app              3                    b2ec5490256a   36 minutes ago   301MB
+        danialarab/react-app   2                    bf832e81e05d   2 days ago       301MB
+        react-app              2                    bf832e81e05d   2 days ago       301MB
+        react-app              latest               bf832e81e05d   2 days ago       301MB
+        alpine                 latest               5e2b554c1c45   5 weeks ago      7.33MB
+        ubuntu                 latest               3b418d7b466a   7 weeks ago      77.8MB
+        node                   14.16.0-alpine3.13   50bfd284aa0d   2 years ago      117MB

+so

+        docker image rm react-app:3

+then

+        docker images

+gives me:

+        REPOSITORY             TAG                  IMAGE ID       CREATED          SIZE
+        danialarab/react-app   3                    b2ec5490256a   37 minutes ago   301MB
+        react-app              2                    bf832e81e05d   2 days ago       301MB
+        react-app              latest               bf832e81e05d   2 days ago       301MB
+        danialarab/react-app   2                    bf832e81e05d   2 days ago       301MB
+        alpine                 latest               5e2b554c1c45   5 weeks ago      7.33MB
+        ubuntu                 latest               3b418d7b466a   7 weeks ago      77.8MB
+        node                   14.16.0-alpine3.13   50bfd284aa0d   2 years ago      117MB

+we still have this image with another tag so, let's also remove the danialarab/react-app image whichj also points to the image b2ec5490256a:

+        docker image rm danialarab/react-app:3

+        or using image ID which is easier

+        docker image rm b2

+then

+        docker images

+so:

+        REPOSITORY             TAG                  IMAGE ID       CREATED       SIZE
+        danialarab/react-app   2                    bf832e81e05d   2 days ago    301MB
+        react-app              2                    bf832e81e05d   2 days ago    301MB
+        react-app              latest               bf832e81e05d   2 days ago    301MB
+        alpine                 latest               5e2b554c1c45   5 weeks ago   7.33MB
+        ubuntu                 latest               3b418d7b466a   7 weeks ago   77.8MB
+        node                   14.16.0-alpine3.13   50bfd284aa0d   2 years ago   117MB

+so that image is gone from my machine let's load it:

+        docker image load -i react-app.tar

+now

+        docker images

+so

+        REPOSITORY             TAG                  IMAGE ID       CREATED          SIZE
+        react-app              3                    b2ec5490256a   45 minutes ago   301MB
+        danialarab/react-app   2                    bf832e81e05d   2 days ago       301MB
+        react-app              2                    bf832e81e05d   2 days ago       301MB
+        react-app              latest               bf832e81e05d   2 days ago       301MB
+        alpine                 latest               5e2b554c1c45   5 weeks ago      7.33MB
+        ubuntu                 latest               3b418d7b466a   7 weeks ago      77.8MB
+        node                   14.16.0-alpine3.13   50bfd284aa0d   2 years ago      117MB

+so here the loaded image has the same image ID that we had earlier.

 <a name="10"></a>